cauld/race_mgr/README.md

     }
   )
   ```
+  - Type `quit` and hit enter to exit the mongo/mongosh shell and return the Windows command prompt.
   - From the same shell, you can test the user with the following command, `db.auth("racemgr", passwordPrompt())`.
 A return value of `1` is good.
   - Back in the Mongo install directory, open `mongod.cfg` in a text editor (NOTE: to save the updated file you will need admin privileges).
   - Look for the `security` section which is commented out by default.
 Uncomment and enable security like so: